deltafy/handbook/README.md

 Templates like the Lean Canvas and Business Model Canvas can be freely utilized.
 There are also frameworks you can utilize for evaluating ideas.
 There is the [ICE framework](https://www.productplan.com/glossary/ice-scoring-model/), Bryan Eisenberg's [TIR framework](https://www.bryaneisenberg.com/3-steps-to-better-prioritization-and-faster-execution/), and many others.
 Once again, it is up to your personal judgment on how you evaluate your ideas.

 However, this is where our philosophy towards ideation diverges with the existing methodologies.
 Achieving high-growth is one of Deltafy's key objectives as a business, but it is also a startup that is born out of genuine intentions of helping humanity.

-In this case, _profitability_ is a secondary criteria in our idea validation process.
+_Profitability_ is a criteria that is only evaluated in the last phases of the idea validation process.
 We do not just focus on for-profit ideas, but we are also open to ideas that try to promote social justice and support sustainable development.

-Instead, we want everyone to approach ideas like engineers.
+Instead of focusing on profitability, we want everyone to approach ideas like engineers.
 We validate ideas in terms of mechanics and practicality.
 We focus more on the overall cost of pursuing an idea and how the costs can be optimized before considering the potential returns.
 We believe that the utility of an idea should justify whether it is profitable or not, or impactful or not.
 We prefer to [build instead of making promises](https://youtu.be/iojdaN9D9qw?si=3G30XMB3ssKQOeHy&t=87).

 At the end of the day, every idea is a collection of hypotheses that must be tested and validated.
 A highly comprehensive business plan only tends to obscure the actual beauty of an idea and the value it can truly deliver.